phako/Sellerie/README.md

     --echo or -e : switch on local echo

 ## Keyboard shortcuts
-As Gtkterm is often used like a terminal emulator, the shortcut keys are assigned to `<ctrl><shift>`, rather than just `<ctrl>`.
-This allows the user to send keystrokes of the form `<ctrl>X` and not have Gtkterm intercept them.
+As Sellerie is often used like a terminal emulator, the shortcut keys are assigned to `<ctrl><shift>`, rather than just `<ctrl>`.
+This allows the user to send keystrokes of the form `<ctrl>X` and not have Sellerie intercept them.

  * `<ctrl><shift>L` -- Clear screen
  * `<ctrl><shift>R` -- Send file